 I got a call from a law enforcement officer asking me to meet and answer questions.
 Should I talk to this detective?
 Do I need an attorney?

-Also, defense attorney may select a mutually convenient date and time for your surrender to police, so you have enough time to prepare for spending approximately 20-24 hours in custody, and can make appropriate arrangements at work and at home.
-Also, picking convenient date and time may minimize the time you spent in custody.
-Usually detectives will want a suspect to surrender to police custody at the time convenient for the arresting officer/detective.
+Also, a defense attorney may select a mutually convenient date and time for your surrender to law enforcement, whether it is a police of FBI, so you have enough time to prepare for spending approximately 20-24 hours in custody, and can make appropriate arrangements at work and at home.
+Also, picking a convenient date and time may minimize the time you spent in custody.
+Usually law enforcement, detectives will want a suspect to surrender to police custody at the time convenient for the arresting officer/detective.
 They don’t care if that will cause a suspect to spend more time in custody.
-However, experienced criminal defense attorney will make sure that time in custody is limited.
+However, an experienced criminal defense attorney will make sure that time in custody is limited.

 Please note, that detective usually will not tell over the phone that he is going to arrest you, and just will tell you to come and answer some questions, or talk about the matter.